convos-chat/convos/doc/faq.md

    reloading the web page.

 Make sure you use lower-case for "name" and "connection_id".

-## Is Convos supported on my flavor of Linux?

-Yes, Convos runs on all flavors of Linux, but Redhat based (Centos, Fedora) Linux distros might need the extra "perl-core" package to be installed.

 ## Why does Convos stop when I close putty/xterm/some terminal?